mongodb/specifications/source/unified-test-format/unified-test-format.rst

   cluster backed by replica sets).
 If this field is omitted, it should be assumed that there is no topology requirement for the test.

+  When matching a "sharded-replicaset" topology, test runners MUST ensure that all shards are backed by a replica set.
+The process for doing so is described in `Determining if a Sharded Cluster Uses Replica Sets`_.

 entity
 ~~~~~~